 - 1. Off-street vehicle parking shall be located on the same lot as the associated dwelling, unless shared parking is approved per Subsection 19.605.4.
 Tandem (end-to-end) parking is allowed for individual units. - 2.
 No portion of the required parking space is allowed within the following areas.
 See Figure 19.607.1.B.2.
 These standards do not apply to off-street parking for cottage clusters, which are subject to the standards in Subsection 19.505.4. - a.
-Within the required front yard or within 15 ft of the front lot line, whichever is greater an adjacent public street right-of-way or access easement. - b.
-Within a required street side yard Over a public sidewalk.
+Within an adjacent public street right-of-way or access easement. - b.
+Over a public sidewalk.